katherinelynne/Python-Portfolio/README.md

 # Project 3: Marketing Promotions

 ## What is the purpose of this project?
+A fast-food chain is undecided between 3 possible marketing campaigns for promoting a new item to their menu.
+To determine which promotion was most effective, utilized python comparing the 3 different promotions in an A/B Test.

 ## Where did the dataset come from?